-The next couple of activities from the feeling good handbook are more about others and how our shared experiences can boost the feel good factor.
+The next couple of activities come from my feeling good handbook.
+They are about how to help yourself and help others as you recover after a heart attack and stents.
+They are about how our shared experiences can boost the feel good factor in ourselves and the people we meet throughout our recovery.

 Sometimes we want to help ourselves feel good and get wrapped up in our own world.
 We dare not to venture outside our own reality and don’t want to interact with others as we think that they are doing OK.